--> Skip to Main Content

 Beck Hall

-This hall hosts about one hundred and forty students who, outside of CA's and other employees, are mainly freshmen.
-The first floor contains the Health and Wellness Center as well as counseling services, which treats any injured or sick students, along with providing access to counseling and therapy.
-The building is dedicated in honor of Bright W. Beck, a 1907 graduate of Keystone State Normal School.
+Beck Hall is a traditional, three-story residence hall that hosts about one hundred and forty students who, outside of Community Assistants (CAs) and other employees, are mainly freshmen; the hall is also co-ed by wing.
+The first floor contains the Health and Wellness Center, where injured or sick students are treated, and the Counseling Center, which provides access to counseling and therapy.
+The second and third floors are for traditional resident living.
+There is one CA per wing (two per floor).
+Beck Hall includes study rooms, computer lab, recreation room, kitchen, and a TV lounge located on the 3rd floor.
+The lobby area also contains the front desk and mailboxes for students.
+The building was originally constructed in 1964, and the dedication ceremony took place in 1965; the hall was named in honor of Bright W. Beck, a 1907 graduate of the Keystone State Normal School.
 He was chair of the social studies department at KSNS and Kutztown State Teachers College.
-He later became dean of men at the school, retiring in 1951.
+He later became Dean of Men at the school, retiring in 1951.
 He passed away in 1970.
+Beck Hall was later renovated in 2010.

 Berks Hall